ThiccPadx/e-konsulat/README.md

 * earlier versions
     * Not Found!

-## Note
+## Contact Us
 This script is based on some other guy's script who abandoned this project long ago.
 This is just a demo version of full script.

-To get the full script contact us.
+To get the full script contact us [here](https://www.facebook.com/offensive.thinker)

 ## Warning!

  - We are not responsible if you abuse this script on website.
 You can go to jail if you are not careful.
  - Also it's not our fault if your shitty e-konsulat site is vulnerable to this simple hack.
 Authorities can go fuck themselves.